 Plan your hiking trip with your dog here.

-A campsite close enough to smell the ocean breeze might be a great option for you and your dog as well.
+A dog friendly beach campsite close enough to smell the ocean breeze might be a great option for you and your dog as well.
 There are 58 family-friendly campsites here that are dog-friendly, include picnic tables, and restroom and shower access.
 Leashed dogs are allowed in the campgrounds and on any paved surfaces which include a 3-mile trail on the coastal side of PCH.
 They are not allowed on backcountry trails so they do not interfere with the wildlife.
 Although there are spectacular views of the ocean from this campsite, dogs are not allowed onto the public beach.
 A couple of miles down PCH you can find nearby dog-friendly beaches in Laguna if you and your pup want to go for a swim.